Marlente/PersonalWebpage/README.md

 ####Connect own domain
 To boost motivation I initially bought my own domain (www.marlo-kuerner.com) it's another self-evident step to connect it while still hosting the page via GitHub Pages.

+####JS features
+instead of the comment box I plan to introduce other javascript driven features to eg. leave me a message, also working on upstyling and hoover and click events.

+####Speed Improvements
+at the moment it can take quite a while to load all the contents.
+To improve this I will reorganize pictures by eg. giving a fixed size

 ####Expand Content
 Furter I will continue to write blog articles as this is just fun from time to time.
 I plan to include a section for favorite books, podcasts and similar things.